What Does a Physiotherapist Do? A Complete Guide for Scarborough Patients

 Acute Care Interventions

 Surgical Procedures: Physiotherapists begin mobilization immediately after surgery when medically safe.
-This early movement prevents complications such as blood clots, pneumonia, and muscle atrophy.
-What does a physiotherapist do after a knee replacement includes gentle range-of-motion exercises, strengthening protocols, gait training with assistive devices, and progressive weight-bearing activities.
-Starting physiotherapy within 24-48 hours post-surgery significantly improves outcomes and reduces hospital stay duration.
+For knee replacement patients, this includes gentle range-of-motion exercises, strengthening protocols, gait training with assistive devices, and progressive weight-bearing activities.
+Starting physiotherapy within 24-48 hours post-surgery significantly improves outcomes.

-Medical Emergencies: For patients admitted with heart attacks, respiratory crises, or other acute conditions, physiotherapists provide breathing exercises, positioning strategies, and gentle mobilization to prevent secondary complications from bed rest.
+Medical Emergencies: For patients admitted with heart attacks or respiratory crises, physiotherapists provide breathing exercises, positioning strategies, and gentle mobilization to prevent complications.

 Stroke Rehabilitation

-What does a physiotherapist do for stroke patients represents some of the most impactful hospital-based care.
 Stroke often causes paralysis, weakness, balance problems, and coordination difficulties.
-Physiotherapists begin working with stroke patients as soon as they’re medically stable, typically within 24-48 hours of the event.
+Physiotherapists begin working with stroke patients as soon as they’re medically stable, typically within 24-48 hours.

 Respiratory Support

-Particularly relevant following the COVID-19 pandemic, hospital physiotherapists provide essential respiratory care.
-They perform chest physiotherapy, teach breathing techniques, position patients to optimize lung function, and mobilize patients to prevent pneumonia.
-Research confirms that these interventions improve oxygen saturation and reduce respiratory distress in critically ill patients.
+Hospital physiotherapists provide essential respiratory care through chest physiotherapy, breathing techniques, optimal positioning, and mobilization to prevent pneumonia.
+Research confirms these interventions improve oxygen saturation in critically ill patients.

 Specialized Physiotherapy Interventions

-Beyond general treatment, physiotherapists possess specialized skills for specific conditions that Scarborough residents commonly encounter.
+Beyond general treatment, physiotherapists possess specialized skills for specific conditions.

 What Does a Physiotherapist Do for Concussion?

-Cervical Spine Treatment: Concussions often occur alongside neck injuries.
-Treating neck dysfunction can alleviate headaches, dizziness, and other post-concussion symptoms.
+Cervical Spine Treatment: Treating neck dysfunction can alleviate headaches, dizziness, and other post-concussion symptoms.

-Gradual Return to Activity: Physiotherapists develop progressive exercise programs that carefully increase physical and cognitive demands without triggering symptom flare-ups.
-This evidence-based approach helps patients return to work, school, and sports safely.
+Gradual Return to Activity: Progressive exercise programs that carefully increase physical and cognitive demands without triggering symptom flare-ups.

 Visual and Balance Retraining: Specialized exercises address vision problems and balance deficits commonly experienced after concussion.